itsloganmann/CrowdCharge/README.md

 # CrowdCharge
-Platform for sharing Tesla chargers unitilizing the Tesla API
+Platform for hosting and renting Tesla chargers for money